pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 ***
 ###Building a BLASTable database

 To build our database, first place your FASTA-formatted sequence assembly in the "Input" directory.
-Do this manually, or paste the following into the terminal:
+Do this manually, or put the assembly on your Desktop paste the following into the terminal:
 ```
 mv ~/Desktop/newt.Trinity.fasta ~/Desktop/BLAST+/Input
 ```